A PROJECT COMBINING INNOVATION AND SUSTAINABILITY

 THE THREE PHASES OF THE PROJECT

-It is estimated to last two weeks, allowing operators and users of the campus to familiarise themselves with the newcomer.
-The vehicle travels in real-life situations, autonomously on the marked route programmed into its guidance software.
+From October 12 to October 22, operators and users of the campus were able to familiarise themselves with the newcomer.
+The vehicle drove in real-life situations, autonomously on the marked route programmed into its guidance software.

-In this first phase, the shuttle runs between the Esplanade, the Starling Hotel and the student residence from Monday to Thursday from 11 am to 1 pm.
-Stops with information panels have been installed at the delivery points.
-Here the public can find out how the shuttle bus works.
+In this first phase, the shuttle ran between the Esplanade, the Starling Hotel and the student residence from Monday to Thursday from 11 am to 1 pm.
+Stops with information panels were installed at the delivery points.

-For at least two weeks, the vehicle will be used to deliver meals to a selection of participants.
-The shuttle will pick up, again independently but accompanied, the food provided by the Takinoa restaurant at the RLC.
-In addition to the Esplanade, the Starling and the Estudiantines, the shuttle will serve the EPFL Innovation Park.
-The pre-selected people will be able to choose a niche and a delivery location.
-300 metres from the stop, the shuttle will send a text message to the recipient to warn them of their arrival and the access code to the locker containing their cold meal.
-Another SMS will signal his or her arrival.
-The locker will also collect the washable dishes from the day before.
-Alongside the technological objectives (management of orders, locations, delivery times, etc.), the interest of this phase is also to evaluate the delivery experience of the participants.
+On October 26, the vehicle began delivering meals to a selection of participants.
+The shuttle went to pick up, again independently but accompanied, the food provided by the Takinoa restaurant at the RLC.
+In addition to the Esplanade and the Starling hotel, the shuttle served the Estudiantines.
+The pre-selected people chose a niche and a delivery location.
+300 metres from the stop, the shuttle sended a text message to the recipient to warn them of their arrival and the access code to the locker containing their cold meal.
+Another SMS signaled its arrival.
+The shuttle also collected the washable dishes from the day before.
+Alongside the technological objectives (management of orders, locations, delivery times, etc.), the interest of this phase was also to evaluate the delivery experience of the participants.